-Super easy – slide the beads onto the pipe cleaners.
-They also sell necklace kits online with some Disney and movie characters that you can use, as well.
+Super easy – slide some beads onto pipe cleaners.
+They also sell necklace kits online with some Disney and movie characters that you can use as well.
 My daughter received three of these kits for Christmas and they are her favorite things to create.
-The good thing is that it works on fine motor movements (taking those beads on and off isn’t easy for a three-year-old) and it’s also fun for the preschooler to redesign and keep creating new looks.
+The good thing is that it works on fine motor movements (taking those beads on and off isn’t easy for a three-year-old) and it’s also fun for toddlers and preschoolers to redesign and keep creating new looks.

 Writing in Corn Meal